 Foreign National Guests Access to OMAO Facilities and Platforms

 Foreign National Guest, Richard Stoner, will sail on EX-16-05 Leg 3.
-Her FNG sponsor is LCDR Mark Blankenship, with ENS Bryan Pestone serving as his designated shipboard escort.
-Notification of Richard’s participation in the cruise has been submitted to the NOAA Office of Security and to the CAO.
+His FNG sponsor is LCDR Mark Blankenship, with ENS Bryan Pestone serving as his designated shipboard escort.
+Notification of Richard’s participation in the cruise has been submitted to the NOAA Office of Security and to the Chief Administrative Officer.
 Final clearance is currently pending and is anticipated during the first week of June.
 The CO has been notified of his plans to sail.

 Appendix A